 Our palliative care practitioners visit people at home for palliative care consultations.

-Many organizations claim to provide palliative care.
-Most limit their “palliative” interventions to symptom management.
+Many organizations claim to provide palliative care but most limit their “palliative” interventions to symptom management.
 What sets Connecticut Hospice apart is not only our strict adherence to the much broader definition of palliative care, but our 53 bed licensed inpatient hospital in Branford.
-This facility allows our patients not only the option for admission for rapid control of symptoms that cannot be accomplished at home, but the option for medical management in a setting that allows them a degree of comfort rare in conventional inpatient settings.
-In Branford, we do not wake patients for vital signs or blood tests, we liberalize diets, we allow families 24/7 visiting (and cots to sleep in), we emphasize symptom management, and we turn out the lights and turn down the noise at night.
-Patients are invited to enjoy a “stroll in bed” to our beautiful waterfront, and can even enjoy the alcoholic beverage of their choosing.
+This facility allows our patients the option of inpatient admission for rapid control of symptoms and medical management that can’t be accomplished at home, in a beautiful facility that provides a degree of personalized comfort rare in conventional inpatient settings.
+We don’t wake our inpatients for vital signs or blood tests, we liberalize diets, we allow families 24/7 visiting (and cots to sleep in), we emphasize symptom management, and we turn out the lights and turn down the noise at night.
+Patients are invited to enjoy a “stroll in bed” along our beautiful waterfront.

-Medical management, while not as extensive as that offered in conventional inpatient settings, is extensive, and included most routine blood tests and x-rays, EKG, IV fluids and IV medications, anticoagulation, and others.
-Ultrasound guided procedures such as paracentesis, thoracentesis, and line placement will be offered in the spring.
+Our medical management services, are extensive, and include most routine blood tests and x-rays, EKG, IV fluids and IV medications, anticoagulation, and others.
+Ultrasound guided procedures such as paracentesis, thoracentesis, and line placement will be offered in the coming year.